peripheryapp/periphery/README.md

 ### Codable

 Swift synthesizes additional code for `Codable` types that is not visible to Periphery, and can result in false positives for properties not directly referenced from non-synthesized code.
 If your project contains many such types, you can retain all properties on `Codable` types with `--retain-codable-properties`.
+Alternatively, you can retain properties only on `Encodable` types with `--retain-encodable-properties`.

 If `Codable` conformance is declared by a protocol in an external module not scanned by Periphery, you can instruct Periphery to identify the protocols as `Codable` with `--external-codable-protocols "ExternalProtocol"`.

 ### XCTestCase